Bandwidth/service-maker/README.md

 `smake remove tag <InstanceId> <key>` Removes all tags with the specified key from the instance.

 ### Keypair Management
-`smake list keypairs` Lists all keypair names maintained by Service Maker.
-`smake generate keypair <KeypairName>` Generates a new keypair with the specified name.
-`smake delete keypair <KeypairName>` Deletes a keypair with the specified name.
+Service Make relies on a default keypair.
+You must download this from the AWS Console to ssh into any instances retrieved from the system.

 **Note on custom keypairs:** Service Maker cannot use custom keypairs for instances as doing so requires the instance to be restarted.
-If you wish to use a custom keypair, you must do so manually either through the AWS Console or by connecting to the VM and modifying authorized_keys.
-Before doing so, you may wish to use these commands to generate a keypair. **You may not delete the default 'smake' keypair.**
+If you wish to use a custom keypair, you must do so manually either through the AWS Console or by connecting to the VM and modifying authorized_keys. **You may not delete the default 'smake' keypair.**

 ## Contributing
 Clone.
 Branch.
 Code.
 Push.
 Pull Request.
 Wait.
 Be happy :smile: